Skip to content

 Plugins

-A plugin bundles:
+A declarative plugin declares:

 • A manifest (plugin.yaml) that declares optional capabilities, optional config keys, and optional credential behavior.